Tournament Time

 We are glad that you will be joining us for the Last Rodeo!
 Because TP and LD are both debates, it is easy to forget just how different they truly are.

-Students: Please be sure to review all of the LD rules as you prepare your cases.
+Please be sure to review all of the LD rules as you go through this process.

 Here are some highlights from the Lincoln Douglas Debate rules: